marcoparello/CTF-Writeups/n00bzCTF-2024/Forensics/Wave.md

 ![](../images/wave-part-4.png)

 I could now see what was wrong.
-The first four bytes of the `chunk descripter` need to be changed from:
+The first four bytes of the `chunk descripter` needed to be changed from:

 ```txt
 30 30 30 30